shuaianuoe/relative_keys/README.md

 ___

-Firstly, the necessary packages are specified in `requirements.txt`.
+After activating the virtual environment, we first need to install the necessary packages, which are specified in `requirements.txt`.
 Run below code:

 ```
 pip install -r requirements.txt
 ```